The city of Brussels hosts the headquarters of the European Union and NATO.

 The architecture of the building is stunning.
 It’s worth a visit even if just popping in to admire.

 8 ✦ St Michael and St Gudula Cathedral

 This church has a beautiful and impressive architectural design and it’s hard to miss it out while walking around the city.

 The stained glass windows are incredible to see.
-Besides, the museum within this Cathedral is well worth the visit.
+Besides, you can’t miss out to visit the museum within this Cathedral while in this city.

 9 ✦ Mini Europe